Walter Sickert

 Walter Richard Sickert (31 May 1860 – 22 January 1942) was a German-born British painter and printmaker who was a member of the Camden Town Group of Post-Impressionist artists in early 20th-century London.
 He was an important influence on distinctively British styles of avant-garde art in the mid and late 20th century.

-Sickert was a cosmopolitan and eccentric who often favoured ordinary people and urban scenes as his subjects.
+Sickert was a cosmopolitan and an eccentric who often favoured ordinary people and urban scenes as his subjects.
 His work includes portraits of well-known personalities and images derived from press photographs.
 He is considered a prominent figure in the transition from Impressionism to Modernism.

-Decades after his death, several researchers and theorists suspected Sickert to have been the London-based serial killer Jack the Ripper, but the theory has largely been dismissed.
+Decades after his death, several authors and researchers theorised that Sickert might have been the London-based serial killer Jack the Ripper, but the claim has largely been dismissed.